If you have a question that is not on the list, please contact us;

 It is extremely important that the ceremony starts on time.

 The time booked for the ceremony is the time that the ceremony must begin.
 Your Registrars may have other ceremonies to attend after yours.
 In order to avoid having to amend or shorten your ceremony please ensure you and your guests arrive with plenty of time to allow for your pre-ceremony interviews and any photographs you may want.

 To ensure we treat couples fairly, we will not disrupt the timing of any ceremonies due to delays incurred by earlier ones.
 In the event that the ceremony commences later than the scheduled start time East Sussex Registration reserves the right to amend or cancel the ceremony.

 How long does the ceremony last?

-A ceremony last approximatley 30 minutes.
-This allows enough time for the signing of the register/schedule and photographs.
+A ceremony lasts approximately 30 minutes.
+This allows enough time for the signing of the register or schedule, readings and photographs.